UWM Sports Complex In Pontiac To Host Career Fair On June 23

 (CBS DETROIT) – Several companies will be hiring at a career fair being held in Oakland County in June.

 Washington Events is partnering with the Pontiac Promise Zone (PPZ) and the Pontiac Collective Impact Partnership (PCIP) to host the 2022 Diversity Works!
-Career Expo.READ MORE: Western Michigan University Men's Basketball Players Hit The Court With Beautiful Lives Project
+Career Expo.READ MORE: Serious Traffic Crash Closes I-94 At Telegraph In Taylor

 This career expo will provide students and residents in Pontiac and the Metro Detroit area with the opportunity to meet recruiters from local and regional organizations.

-Event organizers say participants can expect to see up to 100 different organizations at this job fair.READ MORE: Celebrate Juneteenth This Weekend At These Events In Metro Detroit
+Event organizers say participants can expect to see up to 100 different organizations at this job fair.READ MORE: Second Heat Wave Expected To Bring Temps Above 100 For 20% Of People In US

 A few of the industries the organizations are a part of include information technology, skill trades and apprenticeship programs,